saltstack-formulas/elasticsearch-formula/README.rst

 Configures `logging.yml`, `role_mapping.yml` and `roles.yml` for Elastic Shield.
 Pillar.example contains default Shield config.

 Use `elasticsearch:config:custom_options` in pillar to set the Shield config, that goes into elasticsearch.yml.

+Use the plugins state to install the license and Shield plugins.